How To Start Selling Art On Pinterest

 - Add a link to the page you want the reader to visit

 Here are some statistics that will help you understand how beneficial Pinterest can be for your art business.

 Dara Fontein wrote a great post that highlights Pinterest statistics that relate to businesses.
 You can read her full article at The Pinterest Statistics That Matter to Your Business.

 I want to share with you some statistics from Dara’s article that caught my attention.

-87% of Pinners have purchased product because of Pinterest
+- 87% of Pinners have purchased a product because of Pinterest

 Pinterest Business Account vs Pinterest Personal Accounts